leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/01_Journal.md

-##### The accounting equation grid discussed in Section 1.4 displays the transactions in an easy-to-read format.
+The accounting equation grid discussed in Section 1.4 displays the transactions in an easy-to-read format.
 However, this layout is good for individual transactions and becomes cumbersome when a large number of transactions are involved.
 The accounting process is streamlined by instead using two record keeping processes for analysing, classifying and recording transactions.
-These are the **journal** and the **ledger**.
+These are the journal and the ledger.

 In Step 2 of the Accounting Cycle, financial transactions are written down throughout the accounting period as they happen in a record book called the **journal.**